It is an increase in blood pressure without damage to the target organs.

 - Possess an immediate and sustained antihypertensive effect.

 - Do not decrease blood flow at the cerebral or coronary level.

 - Minimal side effects

-The follow-up of the crisis should be scheduled, by monitoring blood pressure, with possibilities of changing treatment, recommendations to the patient regarding adherence to treatment, weight loss, exercises, consumption of fat-free foods and with little salt.
+The crisis follow-up should be scheduled, by monitoring blood pressure, with possibilities of changing treatment, recommendations to the patient regarding adherence to treatment, weight loss, exercises, consumption of fat-free foods, and a little salt.

 Key elements to prevent recurrences and optimize overall treatment compliance.

-- Confirm that the patient is stable, improves and has no symptoms.
+- Confirm that the patient is stable, improved, and has no symptoms.

-- The patient should be followed up that involves evaluation of signs.
+- The patient should be followed up, which involves evaluation of signs.